lisongxu/CSCE156-Lab-Java-File/readme.md

     the teams by win percentage and print them out (study this code as it may be useful in future assignments).

-3. Finish implementing the `loadData()` method by adding code to open the `mlb_nl_2011.csv` data file (in the `data` directory), process it line-by-line and create individual `Team` instances.
-Please handle `FileNotFoundException` using `try` and `catch` blocks; otherwise, your code does not compile.
+3. Finish implementing the `loadData()` method by adding code to open the `mlb_nl_2011.csv` data file (in the `data` directory), process it line-by-line, and create individual `Team` instances.
+Please *handle `FileNotFoundException` using `try` and `catch` blocks*; otherwise, your code does not compile.

-#### 3.2 File Output
+### 3.2 File Output

 In this activity, you will write a method to output the sorted team list to a *file* rather than the standard output.
 To output to a file, use class `PrintWriter` which supports easy output to files.
-A full example:
+A full example with `try` and `catch` blocks:

 ```java
 try {